FAQs: Please review before you complete your application

 What else is involved with the training?

 As a security measure, Master Gardeners must be fingerprinted and pass a background check by the California Department of Justice.
-Each student will pay a fee to be fingerprinted for this screening.
-Companies that provide this service charge approximately $20.00.
+Each student will be fingerprinted on the first day of class; the fee for this is included in the class tuition.
 Applicants must also sign forms required by the University of California, including a Code of Conduct, Proof of Driver's License and Automotive Insurance, Confidential Self-Disclosure Statement, and Liability Waiver.

 What happens after I complete my training?

 Individuals selected for the training course must agree to perform a minimum of 50 hours of volunteer service within 18 months of the start of training.
 After the first year, veteran Master Gardeners must perform a minimum of 25 hours of volunteer service and 12 hours of continuing education each year to remain active.
 An online volunteer management system is used to record volunteer service and continuing education.
 The Master Gardener Association of San Diego County is an incorporated, federal tax-exempt 501(c)(3) organization that supports the UCCE Master Gardener Volunteer Program in San Diego County.
 Trainees are non-voting members of the association, and full membership is granted after training.
 The Association has monthly meetings to provide continuing education and to coordinate volunteer activities.
 Meetings are held the fourth Tuesday of each month, except December, from 9:30 a.m. to noon in Balboa Park.